 Keeping Your Plate From Running Over.

 I immediately jumped into my new position with both feet.
 There was so much I needed to learn, but I found the most important thing was time management.
 Assisting the VP of Inside Sales, five Regional Sales Managers, and up to 70 employees was no easy task, and my plate was always full.
-There was always a project or impending urgent task that needed done.
-In order to complete all the daily tasks, I needed to perfect my time management skills.
+There was always a project or impending urgent task that needed to be done.
+To complete all the daily tasks, I needed to perfect my time management skills.

-Time management by definition means to analysis how working hours are spent and the prioritization of each task in order to maximize personal efficiency at work.
-What does that really mean?
-Here is what I consider to be a good plan for time management.
+Time management by definition means to analysis how working hours are spent and the prioritization of each task to maximize personal efficiency at work.
+What does that mean?
+Here is what I consider being a good plan for time management.

-First rule of time management is to write down the tasks at hand.
+The first rule of time management is to write down the tasks at hand.
 This can happen in different ways.
 Some people prefer lists to track their daily tasks, a desk calendar, or some use agendas or daily planners to schedule their day.
 I would use a Franklin Covey planner to help plan my days and schedule future projects.
-I would meet with each manager prior to completing my list of daily tasks to ensure all needs were covered.
+I would meet with each manager before completing my list of daily tasks to ensure all needs were covered.

-Third rule I follow was to update all the buckets.
+The third rule I follow was to update all the buckets.
 When a task was completed, I’d mark it off, so I knew at a glance what tasks were remaining.
-I consider this extremely important, so I wasn’t re-reading the complete list every time I glance at it.
+I consider this critical, so I wasn’t re-reading the complete list every time I glance at it.
 I knew by sight the tasks were completed because I have crossed them out.
 Additionally, some tasks would lead to additional items.
-I would remember to put those additional tasks into my different buckets.
+I would remember to put those other tasks into my different buckets.

 The final rule that I considered important in time management was to know the signs that my current time management needed revision.
-The telltale sign that I was waning from my time management plan was when my desk had become unorganized.
+The telltale sign that I was neglecting my time management plan was when my desk had become unorganized.
 I considered myself to be compulsively organized at work, and there was always a right place for everything.
-When I notice my desk had become cluttered I knew I needed to take a moment, step back, and reconsider my action plan.
+When I notice my office had become cluttered, I knew I needed to take a moment, step back, and reconsider my action plan.

-I call Elizabeth my secret weapon in the blogosphere.
+I call Elizabeth my one of my secret weapons in the blogosphere.
 She helps me find and squeeze that extra time I need to keep my blog running well.
-When you have a moment check out her website.
-Who knows she might be able to help you too.

 The blogging life continues…